Make Birch Syrup in your Instant Pot

 Of course you can do smaller amounts but the cook time will be different and the end results will be considerably smaller.
 I’ve only worked on 4 liter batches because it seems smart to fill it up and then end up with a little less than a 1/4 cup of syrup.
 I can’t imagine doing 2 liters and ending up with a Tablespoon and not have it scorch.

-And now that you’ve entered the giveaway would you do me one BOG favor?
+So there you go, How to Make Birch Syrup in your Instant Pot.
+Would you do me one BIG favor?
 Share this post, see right down at the bottom those buttons?
 You can share quickly and simply with them.
 Thanks!